avoiding temptation 3 temptations of satan that fruit-bearers must avoid

 Avoiding temptation.
 3 temptations of Satan that fruit-bearers must avoid

 Avoiding temptation is not easy.
 We all face temptation.
 Jesus was tempted too (Mark 1:12-13, Matthew 4:1).
 Therefore, the temptation itself is unavoidable.
-However, giving into it is what we must never do.
+However, giving in to it is what we must never do.
 Likewise, Little Pot (a vessel created by the potter to grow fruit) faces temptations.
-Let’s take a look at the three temptations of Satan that can keep us from growing the fruit of the Spirit.
+Let’s look at the three temptations of Satan that can keep us from growing the fruit of the Spirit.
 Then, we will see a practical way that Little Pot “worms” itself free as well.

 temptation bible verses

-Matthew 4:1-11 describe three unique temptations that are universal in nature.
-We will look at each one and consider ways that we can avoid them just as Christ did.
+Matthew 4:1-11 describes three unique temptations that are universal.
+We will look at each one and consider ways to avoid them just as Christ did.

 3 temptations in the bible

-The three temptations Jesus faced were to turn stone into bread, be saved by angels, and gain the splendor of the world.
+The three temptations Jesus faced were to turn stone into bread, be saved by angels, and gain the world’s splendor.
 My favorite study on these temptations is Anonymous by Alicia Britt Chole.
 In this book, Dr. Chole describes the three temptations as a temptation of appetite, applause, and authority.
 Christ was hungry and the temptation to turn the stone into bread appealed to his appetite.
 Temptations that appeal to our physical needs and desires fall into this category.
 This is being hungry and can also apply to being thirsty or even a sexual desire.

 3 temptations of the Bible